Morelia imbricata

-Morelia imbricata is a large snake found in southern regions of Western Australia and western South Australia.
-A member of the python family, it is commonly known as the southwestern carpet python.
+Morelia imbricata, also known commonly as the southwestern carpet python, is a large species of snake in the family Pythonidae.
+It is a constrictor and is not venomous.
+The species is native to southern regions of Western Australia and western regions of South Australia.

 Taxonomy

-A member of the Pythonidae, M. imbricata is closely related to other Australian diamond or carpet pythons (genus Morelia).
+Morelia imbricata is closely related to other Australian diamond or carpet pythons (genus Morelia).
 The abundant and well known genus Morelia contains six species across Australia.